Nitrophily

 Nitrophily is a botanical term that indicates a preference of certain plant species for a habitat rich in nitrate.
-This term was first introduced by George Fuller during the 1930s.
+This term was introduced by George Fuller during the 1930s.
 The word is a contraction of the Greek words νἰτρον (nitron) meaning "saltpetre" and φίλος (philos) meaning "friendly".

 Nitrophily is traditionally expressed as a score between 1 (not nitrophilous at all) and 10 (extremely nitrophilous) according to the Ellenberg N Index.
 Alternatively, the response of leaf area to nitrogen supply is a relatively simple method to produce a proxy for the nitrophily.
 Mostly the nitrophily is consistent with the nitrate availability, where the lowest values occur with plants that grow in peat bogs (such as Drosera- and Erica-species), while the highest values occur with plants that grow on fresh organic waste such as dung piles, waste heaps and strandlines (such as Chenopodium-, and Urtica-species).